 Headboards are believed to date as far back as Ancient Egypt and Ancient Greece, with the latter receiving the credit for the idea of making headboards more comfortable.
 In those days, headboards were a luxury, and owning a headboard was a sign of status.

 This was still true later in medieval times.
-The purpose of a headboard was to keep the draft from drifting from off the wall onto the person sleeping.
+The purpose of a headboard was to keep the draft from drifting off the wall onto the person sleeping.
 Homes were particularly cold back then and didn’t have the drywall we have now.

 Today, though, it’s a whole new story.
 A headboard is a common sight in a bedroom.

 If you’re thinking of buying a headboard for your bed, whether replacing an old one or buying one to go with a new bed, this guide is for you.
 Find out what you need to know in our Bedstar Buying Guide to Headboards.

 - Different Types of Headboards

 - How to choose a headboard

 - The right headboard